-Deep frying a turkey in hot oil is a delicious but surprisingly dangerous way to prepare your Thanksgiving feast.
-How can you deep fry without using scalding hot oil?
-While it's not possible to reproduce the flavor and texture of deep-fried food, one safer option is to roast a turkey at high temperatures inside a chamber, heated from the outside.
+Deep-frying a turkey in hot oil is a delicious but surprisingly dangerous way to prepare your Thanksgiving feast.
+How can you deep-fry without using scalding hot oil?
+While it's not possible to reproduce the flavor and texture of deep-fried food, one safer option is to roast a turkey at a high temperature inside a chamber, heated from the outside.

 Small, compact design